-How to Cut Wood Square by Hand or With a Miter Saw
+How to Cut Wood at an Angle With a Hand Saw or Miter Saw

 Use a sharpened pencil to produce a thin marking line on the wood.
 Hold the tape close to one of the edges and mark the required dimension.